Margeli/AppVeyor/README.md

 <img src="WebPageAssets/captura5.png" alt="hi" class="inline">

 Another relevant option is that one that upload the build done to our GitHub releases page.
-It is found in _Deployment_  and is need to change the deployment provider to GitHub Releases.
-It is recommended to add a Release description and mark the Draft Release to avoid having all the releases you made there.
+It is found in _Deployment_  and is need to change the deployment provider to _GitHub Releases_.
+It is recommended to add a Release description and mark the _Draft Release_ to avoid having all the releases you made there.
 But before all of that is needed an authentication from GitHub to let AppVeyor modify our repository.
-It is done through a GitHub authentication token.
+It is done through a **GitHub authentication token**.

 <img src="WebPageAssets/captura6.png" alt="hi" class="inline">